Convergence of Brownian Motions on Metric Measure Spaces Under Riemannian Curvature-Dimension Conditions: Acknowledgment

 \section{Acknowledgment}

 The author appreciates Prof.\ Takashi Kumagai for suggesting a constructive comment for the proof in Theorem \ref{thm: mthm2-0} in the case of {\bf (B)}.
 He also expresses his great appreciation to Prof.\ Shouhei Honda and Prof.\ Yu Kitabeppu for giving a lot of valuable comments about $\mathrm{RCD}^*(K,N)$ spaces and sparing much time to discuss.
-He would also like to thank Prof.\ Naotaka Kajino for giving comments to his manuscript.
 He also appreciates Dr.\ Han Bangxian for fruitful discussions about Theorem \ref{thm: mthm2-1}.
-Finally, he is indebted to his wife, Mrs.\ Anna Katharina Suzuki-Klasen for her attentive proofreading with helpful suggestions and constructive comments.
+He is indebted to Mrs.\ Anna Katharina Suzuki-Klasen for her attentive proofreading with helpful suggestions and constructive comments.
+Finally, he appreciates the anonymous referee for making several corrections.
 This work was supported by Grant-in-Aid for JSPS Fellows Number 261798 and also supported by University Grants for student exchange between universities in partnership of Kyoto University and Hausdorff Center for Mathematics in Bonn.